AndyObtiva/bundler-download/README.md

 ### Bundler Download Command

-If you would like to redownload file from gem [`Downloadfile's`](#downloadfile) again, overwriting existing downloads, simply run:
+If you would like to redownload files for all gems again, overwriting existing downloads, simply run:

 `bundle download`